-Farm attacks in South Africa are unique and need a special response.
+Farm attacks in South Africa are unique and require a special response.
+What does ‘unique’ mean in this instance?

-Because they involve extreme, excessive, deliberate violence often without a material reason, making them quite different from other violent crimes.
+For one, they don’t appear to be random, and for another, they are far more brutal than typical crimes like robbery—or even murder.
+They involve extreme, excessive, deliberate violence often without a material reason, making them quite different from other violent crimes.

 Quick historical context